The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Software Infrastructure

 \subsection{Data availability with LCLStream-API}

 LCLStream-API provides a web interface for external users to request data from LCLStreamer.
 It is built around LCLStreamer's configuration file.
-As a REST-API, data transfers are started by POST-ing that configuration file as a typed JSON message to the \code{transfers} path.
+As a REST-API, data transfers are started by POST operation, sending the configuration file as a typed JSON message to the \code{transfers} path.
 The response is either a validation error, or the ID for the newly created transfer.
 Issuing a GET or a DELETE to \code{transfers/ID} then reads the transfer status or stops a running transfer.

 Although the API itself is simple, there are several implementation details that were very important to get right, including user authentication, parallel execution of LCLStreamer, and concurrent management of the message buffer.
-The certified package described below was used for user authentication, and the NNG-stream package was used as a message buffer.
+The certified package described below was used for user authentication, and the NNG-Stream package was used as a message buffer.
 A finite state machine was designed to ensure correctness of handling all the actions involved in the transfer process.
-State transitions for each transfer are driven by callbacks from the locally running NNG-stream and the remotely running LCLStreamer, as well as user API calls to LCLStream-API.
+State transitions for each transfer are driven by callbacks from the locally running NNG-Stream and the remotely running LCLStreamer, as well as user API calls to LCLStream-API.
 Section~\ref{sec:psik} describes the callback mechanism.